icerty-gg/icerty/README.md

   Icerty
 </h1>

-<h4 align="center">Fullstack application, where users can easily post their auctions or browse and purchase items listed by other users, all within a seamless and intuitive marketplace interface.</h4>
+<h4 align="center">Fullstack application, where you can easily post your auctions or browse and purchase items listed by other users, all within a seamless and intuitive marketplace interface.</h4>

 ### TODO